Effects of attractive inter-particle interaction on cross-transport coefficient between mass and heat in binary fluids: Model and Analysis

-We consider equimolar binary mixtures of fluids, for which the mass of particle 1 is $m$ and the mass of particle 2 is $M$.
-The inter-particle interaction($U(r)$) is common for all the particle pairs in the system, and it is written as follows.
+Meanwhile, in our EMD simulations, we consider equimolar binary mixtures of fluids, for which the mass of the particle 1 is $m$ and the mass of the particle 2 is $M$.
+The inter-particle interaction $U(r)$ is common for all the particle pairs in the system, and it is written as follows:

-Here, $r$ is the distance between two particles, $\sigma$ is the particle size and $\varepsilon$ is the intensity parameter. $U_c$ is the potential shift to attain $U(r_c)=0$ at $r=r_c$.
-We chose units of length, energy, mass and time as $\sigma$, $\varepsilon$, and $m$.
-We chose the cut-off distance $r_c$ to switch the attractive interaction.
-Namely, for the case with $r_c=3.0$, we have the attractive part, whereas with $r_c=2^{1/6}\sigma$ the interaction is purely repulsive.
-Hereafter, we refer to LJ and WCA, respectively, for the cases with and without the attractive interaction.
-We performed the molecular dynamics simulations with $32000$ particles with the density at $0.7$, the mixing ratio at $0.5$ and the normalized temperature defined as $k_BT/\varepsilon$ at $1.5$ to minimize the effect of fluctuations.
-The equations of motion were integrated with the velocity Verlet algorithm\cite{Computer} using LAMMPS\cite{Lammps}, in which the time step was $\delta t=0.005$. $\sigma$ and $\varepsilon$ were fixed at unity.
-The mass ratio $M$ was varied from $1$ to $2048$.
-Before the data acquisition, we sufficiently equilibrated the systems.
+Here, $r$ is the distance between two particles, $\sigma$ is the particle size and $\varepsilon$ is the intensity parameter. $U_c$ is the potential shift to attain $U(r_c)=0$ at $r=r_c$. {We chose units of length, energy and mass as $\sigma$, $\varepsilon$, and $m$.} Namely, for the case with $r_c=3.0$, we have an attractive part, whereas with $r_c=2^{1/6}\sigma$ the interaction is purely repulsive.
+The static liquid structure, which can be characterized by the radial distribution function, was not sensitive to the value of $r_c$ in the examined parameter range. {We performed the EMD simulations with $32000$ particles with the density at $0.7$, the mixing ratio at $0.5$, the mass ratio $M$ at $2.0$}, and the normalized temperature defined as $k_BT/\varepsilon$ at $1.5$ { to minimize the fluctuations of macroscopic fluxes\cite{Smit}. } The equations of motion were integrated with the velocity Verlet algorithm\cite{Computer} in LAMMPS\cite{Lammps}, and the integration step size was $\delta t=0.0005$. $\sigma$ and $\varepsilon$ were fixed at unity.
+We performed simulations with $1.0\times 10^8$ steps ($t=5.0\times 10^4$).
+Before the data acquisition, we set the temperature as $1.5$ by using Nos\'e-Hoover thermostat. {To equilibrate the system sufficiently, we performed simulations with $1.0\times 10^7$ steps ($t=5.0\times 10^3$) before the data acquisition.}

-The mass flux is straightforwardly expressed by using microscopic quantities.
-However, the expression of the heat flux is not simple.
-Irving and Kirkwood\cite{Irving1950} interpreted the heat flux as the energy flux and expressed the heat flux by the microscopic quantities.
-Although the Irving-Kirkwood heat flux seems to be simple and plausible, recently Sasa\cite{sasa} formally showed that the heat flux can be uniqely defined by using the entropy functional.
-From the statistical mechanical viewpoint, the Irving-Kirkwood heat flux expression is not correct and the heat flux expression by Sasa should be employed.
-But the Sasa heat flux is complex to utilize in the analysis of the molecular dynamics simulations.
-As such, we employed the Irving and Kirkwood expression for the microscopic heat flux($\bm{J}_q(t)$) and the mass flux($\bm{J}_1(t)$) written as
+{The Onsager coefficients can be calculated from the correlation functions calculated in the EMD simulations.
+The linear response theory\cite{D.todd} relates the correlation functions to the Onsager coefficients.
+We expect that the simulation box is much smaller than the characteristic length scale of the macroscopic fields.
+Then the Onsager coefficients are calculated by using the correlation function of the integrated total fluxes in a simulation box.
+The mass flux of the MD system $\hat{\bm{J}}_1(t)$ is expressed as follows, in terms of the microscopic state: }